R-kill-9/R-kill-9/README.md

 ### 💡 **UPC-FIB Projects**

-Here you’ll find collaborative projects completed during my degree at FIB.
-These projects often involved teamwork and applying academic knowledge to solve practical challenges.
+These are team projects I worked on during my time at FIB.
+They represent real-world challenges solved using the knowledge gained from different subjects:

 - **[car-tracking-fullstack](https://github.com/R-kill-9/car-tracking-fullstack):** A full-stack project for the subject _PTI_.
 - **[MasterMind](https://github.com/R-kill-9/MasterMind):** A classic _PROP_ subject project, featuring an implementation of the Mastermind game.